replicatedcom/saaskit/README.md

-# premkit
+# saaskit
-This is our private toolkit shared between on-prem components.
+This is our private toolkit shared between SaaS components.